agm37/Zephyr_Capstone_Project/README.md

 the static files in the `zephyr-frontend/build` directory, where they can be placed on the desired hosting platform.

-#### Windows premade startup script
+#### Windows and Linux premade startup scripts

-A premade batch file has been provided to start the frontend dev server on Windows.
-Simply run `startFrontend.bat` from the `Scripts` folder.
+Premade scripts have been provided to start the frontend dev server on Windows and Linux.
+Simply run `startBackend.bat` or `./startBackend.sh` from the `Scripts` folder.

 ### Credentials